Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec_sys}, we introduce our lattice system and reversible dissociative adsorption and derive the Langmuir isotherm.
 In Sections~\ref{sec_cme}, we formulate a continuous-time Markov chain model and derive analytic results for the equilibrium surface coverage and the correlation coefficient for the occupancy of neighboring sites.
-Using these results as well as KMC simulations, we analyze the finite system-size effect on surface coverage dynamics.
-In Section~\ref{sec_theo_approach}, we investigate the validity of the mean-field approximation (MFA) and pair approximation (PA) to predict surface coverage dynamics.
-In Section~\ref{sec_surfdiff}, we introduce surface diffusion of adsorbed atoms and analyze its effects on the finite system-size as well as the validity of MFA and PA.
+Using these results as well as KMC simulations, we analyze finite system-size effects on equilibrium surface coverage.
+In Section~\ref{sec_surfdiff}, we analyze the effect of surface diffusion.
 In Section~\ref{sec_conclusion}, we conclude the paper with a summary and an outline for future work.